SACHSTech/processing-cpt-gordon-zhu-solo/README.md

 ##Objective of the game: Defeat all opponents

+Lore: Long ago, in the mystical land of Eldoria, a powerful and malevolent sorcerer named Malgrim sought to conquer the entire realm.
+To achieve his dark ambitions, he delved into magic, summoning unspeakable creatures and twisting the very fabric of reality itself, splitting himself across 10 clones.
+As the hero, will you be able to outskill your opponent in a 1v10 in order to break this curse and free the realm?
+Only time will tell as the you embark on this perilous journey into the shroud of darkness.

 Gameplay mechanics and/or user interaction: Use 'wasd' to move, left click/hold to shoot

 Scoring: N/A